paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (c)(5).
 Pub.
 L. 100–50, § 10(s)(7), inserted “, but a fee may be payable by the lender to the guaranty agency to cover the costs of increased or extended liability with respect to such loan” before period at end.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 effective July 1, 2028, see section 82001(c)(3) of Pub.
+L. 119–21, set out as a note under [section 1078 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078).

 #### Effective Date of 2009 Amendment
 Amendment by Pub.
 L. 111–39 effective as if enacted on the date of enactment of Pub.
 L. 110–315 (Aug.
 14, 2008), except as otherwise provided, see section 3 of Pub.
 L. 111–39, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).